 It’s essential to start small, at least as small as you can.
 What should you start small in?
 Investing in things together.
 It might be that you share in your phone bill, and one person is on the contract.
 It might be that you use the financial ties of an item or purchase, such as a lovely dog for your home that you both share.
 These small decisions can help build trust with one another, or highlight weakenesses in the other person’s reliability. wWhen proving themselves, it might not be long before you begin trying for secured joint loans for a downpayment on a car, or using credit for your vacation experiences together.

 There needs to be a place in your home where every single financial decision or investment is documented.
 It needs to be well recorded, calculated, and fully agreed upon.
 You should both make copies if possible.
 This will allow you to keep a sense of history regarding your financial story together, and be able to back up your side if you have a disagreement.
 Also, writing up mini contracts of this nature can ensure that everyone is completely clear on the terms of a new purchase, or the required shared costs of living together.
+This is so important for more financial trust.

 With these tips, you are much more likely to form a strong sense of financial trust in a relationship.